Measuring the frequency dynamics of financial connectedness and systemic risk: Introduction

-The importance of distinction between the short-term and the long-term parts of the system became evident even earlier with the dawn of co-integration \citep{engle1987co}.
-Assuming and levering co-integration in the system, subsequent literature builds a preliminary notion of disentangling short-term from long-term movements in connectedness \citep{gonzalo2001systematic,blanchard1989dynamic,quah1992relative}.
-Given the decomposition to the long-term common stochastic trend and deviations from the trend, one can move the projection in such a way that an error to one series will be a shock to the long-term trend and the other will be a shock to the deviation from the trend.
+The importance of the distinction between the short-term and the long-term parts of the system became evident even earlier with the dawn of co-integration \citep{engle1987co}.
+Subsequent literature builds a preliminary notion of disentangling short-term from long-term movements in connectedness \citep{gonzalo2001systematic,blanchard1989dynamic,quah1992relative}.
+Given the decomposition to the long-term common stochastic trend and deviations from the trend, one can move the projection in such a way that an error to one series will be a shock to the long-term trend, an error to another will be a shock to the deviation from the trend.
 A shock with a strong long-term effect will have high power at low frequencies, and in case it transmits to other variables, it points to long-term connectedness.
-For example, in the case of stock markets, long-term spillovers may be attributed to permanent changes in expectations about future dividends \citep{balke2002low}.
-In case of shocks with heterogeneous frequency responses due to differing expectations about future propagate to other institutions, the financial system becomes interconnected with different sources of linkages.
-To capture this connectedness, we propose a general framework for decomposing the connectedness to any frequency band of interest.
+For example, in the case of stock markets, long-term connectedness may be attributed to permanent changes in expectations about future dividends \citep{balke2002low}.
+To capture the frequency dynamics of connectedness, we propose a general framework for decomposing the connectedness to any frequency band of interest.
 Similar to \citet{dew2013asset}, who set asset pricing into the frequency domain, we view the frequency domain as a natural place for measuring the connectedness.